hayderjebur/Costumer-Rewads/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+npm install
+npm start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### This app bulit with create-react-app and bootstraps framework.
+### This app bulit with webpack, babel, react and bootstraps framework.
 ### Run npm install in root folder to install all dependencies.
 ### Check out the data in public folder data.json.
 ### It responsive I attached images to show how it's looks like.